Glass Mask (TV series)

 Glass Mask (Korean: 유리가면) is a 2012 melodrama South Korean television series starring Seo Woo, Lee Ji-hoon, Park Jin-woo, and Kim Yoon-seo.
-It premiered on September 3, 2012 on tvN and aired on Mondays to Thursdays at 21:45 (KST) time slot.
+It premiered on September 3, 2012 on tvN and aired on Mondays to Friday at 21:45 (KST).

 Synopsis

 The series follows Kang Yi-kyung, a woman whose father is a murderer.
 She must deal with tough times and also plot her revenge.
-To fulfill her revenge, she assumes another woman identity and comeback as Seo Jung-ha.
+To fulfill her revenge, she assumes another woman's identity and comes back as Seo Jung-ha.